 - Place and seal a dental dam made with non-latex nitrile material in your mouth

 - Keep an oral aerosol vacuum close to your mouth

 - Have a large amount of waterto reduce heat and a conventional high-speed evacuation device to capture discharged mercury

-- Section the amalgam into bits and remove them as large pieces with a diameter carbide drill
+- Section the mercury into bits and remove them as large pieces with a diameter carbide drill

 Procedure for replacing mercury fillings with white fillings